kristiangabriel/aescripts/README.md

 ### 🧠 What Is an Expression?

+### 🧠 What Is an Expression?

 Expressions are tiny bits of code that control animation inside After Effects.
 Instead of adding dozens of keyframes, you can describe how something behaves using a simple line or two of logic.

-At their core, expressions tell a property how to change over time.
-They act as small formulas that drive motion, behavior, or relationships between layers.
+At their core, expressions tell a property how to change over time—they act as small formulas that drive motion, behavior, or relationships between layers.

-Expressions are written in a simplified version of JavaScript, customized for motion graphics.
-You don’t need to be a programmer—just understand a few basics: how to refer to a value, do simple math, and connect one property to another.
+They’re written in a simplified version of JavaScript, customized for motion graphics.
+You don’t need to be a programmer; just understand a few basics—how to refer to a value, do simple math, and connect one property to another.

 Expressions don’t replace animation skills—they enhance them.
 They automate repetitive actions, simulate physics, link layers dynamically, and unlock creative motion that would take hours to keyframe manually.

 ---